-ADDRESS OF RESIDENCE: NAME AND ADDRESS OF CONTRACTOR DATE OF INSTALLATION COMPLETION:
+ADDRESS OF RESIDENCE: ] NAME AND ADDRESS OF CONTRACTOR

-CEILINGS (sq. ft.)
+-

+DATE OF INSTALLATION COMPLETION:

+PART II - AREAS INSULATED WALLS( sq. ft.)
+CEILINGS( sq. ft.)
 FLOORS( sq. ft.)
-TYPE OF INSULATION: TYPE OF INSULATION: MANUFACTURER: MANUFACTURER: R VALUE AMOUNT INSTALLED INSTALLED R VALUE AMOUNT INSTALLED INSTALLED ne residence identified in PART I was insu ormance to applicable codes, standards, ar - R VALUE AMOUNT INSTALLED INSTALLED The residence identified in PART I was insu
+TYPE OF INSULATI ON: TYPE OF INSULATION: TYPE OF INSULATION: MANUFACTURER: MANUFACTURER: MANUFACTURER: R VALUE INSTALLED AMOUNT INSTALLED R VALUE AMOUNT INSTALLED INSTALLED R VALUE INSTALLED AMOUNT INSTALLED PART III - CERTIFICATION I, certify that the residence identified in PART I was insulated as specified in PART II (PRINT NAME) and the installation was conducted in conformance to applicable codes, standards, and regulations.
+Au thorized Signature

 - (6) The following applies to the installation of storm windows, thermal windows, and multi-glazing units. - (A) The installation of storm windows, thermal windows, or multi-glazing units shall be performed in accordance with ASTM E-737-80 "Standard practice for the installation of storm windows, replacement windows, multi-glazing, storm doors, and replacement doors." - (7) The following applies to the installation of insulation on gas-fired, oil-fired, and electric resistance water heaters: - (A) Pre-installation Procedures. - (i) General.
 Determine the fuel type (gas, electric, oil) of the water heater. - (ii) Electric Resistance Water Heater.
 (Figure VI) Determine the location of the pressure relief valve, thermostat control, and hi-limit switch. - (iii) Gas-Fired Water Heater.(Figure VI) - (a) Determine whether the gas-fired water heater is equipped with a vent damper.
-Do not insulate gas-fired water heaters so equipped. - (b) Determine the location of the pressure relief valve and draft hood on the water heater. - (c) Determine the location of the burner air inlet, pilot light access plate, and drain valve. - (iv) Oil-Fired Water Heater.(Figure VI) - (a) Determine the location of the pressure relief valve, vent pipe, and barometric draft gauge. - (b) Determine the location of the thermostat control, peep sight, and drain valve. - (B) Installation Procedures. - (i) Do not install insulation unless the pre-installation procedures have been carried out. - (ii) Handle insulation in accordance with manufacturer's instructions and keep dry and free of extraneous materials - (iii) Apply the insulation to the water heater with the facing to the outside. - (iv) Secure the sections of insulation to the water heater using a tape of the size and type recommended by the insulation manufacturer.
+Do not insulate gas-fired water heaters so equipped. - (b) Determine the location of the pressure relief valve and draft hood on the water heater. - (c) Determine the location of the burner air inlet, pilot light access plate, and drain valve. - (iv) Oil-Fired Water Heater.(Figure VI) - (a) Determine the location of the pressure relief valve, vent pipe, and barometric draft gauge. - (b) Determine the location of the thermostat control, peep sight, and drain valve. - (B) Installation Procedures. - (i) Do not install insulation unless the pre-installation procedures have been carried out. - (ii) Handle insulation in accordance with manufacturer's instructions and keep dry and free of extraneous materials. - (iii) Apply the insulation to the water heater with the facing to the outside. - (iv) Secure the sections of insulation to the water heater using a tape of the size and type recommended by the insulation manufacturer.